Wondering what amazing scenery you could see if traveling around Mallorca, Spain?

 Several of them have been restored to their full glory and are very photogenic.

 This one stands in the old center of Algaida.

 - 7 Best Mallorca caves - read article

 - 10 best calas in Mallorca (coves) - read article

 - One week in Mallorca - 5 itinerary suggestions - read article

 - 12 Mallorca hidden gems, off the beaten path - read article

-- Which side of Mallorca is best? - read article
+- Mallorca travel tips - read article

 Planning a trip to Mallorca?